Jonah Heim Player Props: Rangers vs. Athletics

 Jonah Heim At The Plate

-- Heim has two doubles, three home runs and six walks while hitting .304.
+- Heim is hitting .306 with two doubles, four home runs and seven walks.

-- He has hit a home run in 23.1% of his games this season, and 5.8% of his plate appearances.
+- Heim enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .333 with two homers.

-- Heim has driven home a run in five games this year (38.5%), including more than one RBI in 30.8% of his games and producing three or more of his team's runs on two occasions..
+- Looking at the 14 games he has played this season, he's went deep in four of them (28.6%), and in 7.1% of his trips to the plate.

-- He has scored in six games this season, with multiple runs four times.
+- Heim has had at least one RBI in 42.9% of his games this year (six of 14), with two or more RBI five times (35.7%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.